peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EInteger ToEInteger();

 Converts this value to an arbitrary-precision integer.
 Any fractional part of this value will be discarded when converting to an arbitrary-precision integer.
+Note that depending on the value, especially the exponent, generating the arbitrary-precision integer may require a huge amount of memory.
+Use the ToSizedEInteger method to convert a number to an EInteger only if the integer fits in a bounded bit range; that method will throw an exception on overflow.

 <b>Return Value:</b>